joshuadavidthomas/docs2markdown/README.md

 ### Documentation Types

-Different documentation generators produce HTML with different structures and conventions. `docs2markdown` can applies preprocessing based on the documentation type to produce cleaner output.
+Different documentation generators produce HTML with different structures and conventions. `docs2markdown` applies preprocessing based on the documentation type to produce cleaner output.

 **Default** mode works with generic HTML documentation.
 It applies basic preprocessing to clean up common HTML patterns and prepare the content for Markdown conversion.
 Use this for manually-written HTML, MkDocs output, and other generic formats.